bvayashwanthkumar/CONSUMER-COMPLIANTS-ANALYSIS-TRENDS/README.md

 🚀 Excel Dashboard Project | Data Analysis | Live Interactive Visualization

 📍 Title: Consumer Compliant Analysis & Trends 📈

    Excited to present my latest Excel-based data visualization project focused on analyzing consumer complaints across sectors.
 This interactive dashboard is built in Excel and highlights how data can be transformed into powerful visualization.

 📌 Project Highlights :

 ▪️Top 5 states with Highest Complaints

 ▪️Track Monthly Complaint Trends

 ▪️Most Complained-About Products

 ▪️Analyzed Complaint Submission Methods

-▪️Analyzed Company Responses to Complaints ▪️Understand Issue Breakdown across Products
+▪️Analyzed Company Responses to Complaints

+▪️Understand Issue Breakdown across Products

 ▪️Top Issues reported by Consumers

 ▪️Timeliness of Company Responses

-💡 This project enhanced my skills in:
-➡️ Advanced Excel functions and formulas
-➡️ Data visualization and dashboard creation
-➡️ Interactive features such as slicers, shape-based navigation, hyperlinks and macros ➡️ Interpreting real-world consumer complaint data and and understanding sectoral impacts

 🔎 This project highlights how raw consumer complaint data can be transformed into valuable insights, making Excel a powerful tool for storytelling, even in areas like consumer behavior analysis and service improvement.